1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

     People often think that using adjustable spacers would be an improvement as that allows them to manually tram the bed.
 While this is true in the meaning that you can't trame the bed itself with rigid spacers, it's actually not necessarily true that people are actually able to achieve better results when using adjustable spacers and tramming the bed manually.
     Not only do we have to access the screws from above here (which can be solved by drilling out the holes as mentioned above), but it can also be pretty challenging to adjust the height to get the four corners of the bed being equidistant to the nozzle with less variances than when using rigid spacers.
     Besides that, when adjusting the height, people tend to compress the spacers too much, which then puts additional stress onto the bedplate and might lead to more warping.
-    It can also lead to the circumstance that the bedplate will be too low and that the underside will hit the mount of the Y-axis motor which then can do harm and create a shortcut to the heater coil.
+    It can also lead to the circumstance that the bedplate will be too low and that the underside will hit the mount of the Y-axis motor which then can do harm and create a short circuit to the heater coil.
 So pay close attention to that!

     However, when using adjustable spacers, it's crucial to [tram the x-gantry in relation to the *frame*](axes.md#tramming-the-x-axis-gantry)!